 Students enrolled in Academic Success meet once a week in a small group (fewer than 15 students).
 Students approach topics related to academic success and challenges that might impede the path to graduation.
 The course addresses the question of “what makes a student succeed in college?”
 Students learn strategies that may help improve their GPA and enrich their educational experience at Loyola.

 Academic Success is listed on LORA under "special studies."
+In Spring of 2020, we are offering six sections:

 Upon completion of this course, students will be able to: